josbeir/cakephp-docs-md/docs/4/en/appendices/4-5-migration-guide.md

 ### I18n

 - Plugins can now use multiple domain files for translations.
-You can load reference additional translation domains with `plugin_name.domain`.
+You can load reference additional translation domains with <span class="title-ref">plugin_name.domain</span>.
 For example `__d('DebugKit.errors', 'oh no')`.

 ### ORM